-- Vice President of the New Hampshire Bar Association's Federal Practice Section
+- Chair of the Federal Practice Section of the NH Bar

 - Once More into the Breach Dear Friends: The Case for Congressional Revision of the Mass Action Provisions in the Class Action Fairness Act of 2005, 39 LOY.
 L.A.
 L. REV. 1067–1102 (2007).

 - Authored four chapters of The Ultimate Bad Boys 9, Stan Fischler,The Ultimate Bad Boys 9, 70–76, 130–135, 151–157, 158–163 (Warwick Publishing 1999)